LexouDuck/cccmk/README.md

 sudo ln -s  ~/.cccmk/scripts/cccmk.sh  /usr/local/bin/cccmk
 sudo chmod 755 /usr/local/bin/cccmk # On most systems, this isn't necessary
 ```
 That should be it !
-Try running `cccmk help` to see if it works.
+Try running `cccmk --help` to see if it works.

 NOTE: If you use a windows machine, then, depending on the shell that you use, there is perhaps no `chmod` command, there is probably no `sudo` command, and there is most likely no simple working `ln -s` command to create symlinks.
 In this case, the best manner to have a working `cccmk` command is to add your installation folder to your PATH env variable, like so: